bzvnr/Renumber-Textile-References/README.md

 | [1] | In-text citation / Citation | Reference |
 | fn1.
 Author - "Sample Text":https://www.example.com | Reference | Footnote |

-### Project-Specific

-- [config.js](./lib/config.js) - a configuration file used to customize the project to the user's needs
-- *referenceSection* - a variable in [config.js](./lib/config.js), a part of a text assumed to be the last [heading](https://textile-lang.com/doc/headings) / a unique last section in a text.
-The [program](./lib/renumberReferences.js) places all references under the *referenceSection* after it is finished renumbering them
-  - As seen in the [example](#example), *referenceSection's* default value is `h2.
-External References`.
-This can be changed by following the [configuration instructions](#configuration)
-  - All references are placed under the *referenceSection*, regardless of where they are in the <textarea> (for limits see[limitations](#bugs)).
-Note that with the current implementation, any text after the *referenceSection* that is not a reference may be lost

 ## Use Instructions

 A live version of project can be used with [GitHub Pages](https://bzvnr.github.io/Renumber-Textile-References/).
 The project can also be used offline by downloading or cloning it from GitHub.